top of page

 1997 - Began working with Coastal City events:

-eventually with Long Beach WA Sandsations, Lincoln City OR Sandcastle Contest...
+Long Beach WA Sandsations, Lincoln City OR Sandcastle Contest, etc.

 - Elected to the Board of the Sand Sculpture Society @ World Championship.